-Head Coach Shane Bouman just completed his fourth season as head softball coach at Indiana State.
+Head Coach Shane Bouman just completed his fifth season as head softball coach at Indiana State.

 During the 2013-14 season, Bouman led the Sycamores to their first winning season in 22 years and the third most wins in school history.
 The skipper has also coached four players to All-MVC honors in Lindsey Beisser, Shelby Wilson, Morgan Allee and Erika Crissman.